VampToshikazu/VampToshikazu/README.md

 - against neopronouns & xenogenders
 - doubles of me, i dont mind cosplays and kinnies if yall are nice (tho some days i am unfomfortble w cosplays and kinnes)
 - ppl do cant respect hcs and ships(execpt for illegal ships)
-- dudebros [milf hunter,donut,pancake,dolphin jokes ect.]
+- dudebros [milf hunter,donut,pancake,dolphin jokes,johnny cant walk jokes, ect.]

 ### More info on my carrd! :3